Gavin-Holt/MyMicro/README.md

 ````

 Additionally, above my ````editor```` folder I have a ````help```` folder full of files, including a download from [micro-cheat](https://github.com/terokarvinen/micro-cheat/tree/main/cheatsheets).

+# Installation

+Just download the repository to a folder of your choice.
+I am in the process of removing and absolute paths fro my script.

 ---